To enable Imply Hybrid (formerly Imply Cloud) Auth for your organization, contact your Imply account representative.

 User attribute mappers allow you to specify which LDAP attribute is mapped to which attribute of Imply Hybrid Auth user.

 So, for example, you can configure that LDAP attribute

 FullName mappers allow you to specify that the full name of the user, which is saved in some LDAP attribute (usually

 cn ) will be mapped to

-cn to contain full name of user is a common case for some LDAP deployments.
+cn to contain the full name of the user is common for LDAP deployments.

-When registering new users in Imply auth and
+When registering new users in Imply Hybrid Auth and

 Sync Registrationsis ON for the LDAP provider, the fullName mapper allows the possibility of fallback to the username.
-This fallback is especially useful in case of the Microsoft Active Directory.
+This fallback is especially useful in case of the Microsoft Active Directory (MSAD).
 The common setup for the MSAD is to configure

 cnLDAP attribute as fullName and at the same time, the